Relintai/pandemonium_engine_docs/03_usage/20_export/04_feature_tags.md

 | **s3tc**        | Textures using S3TC (DXT/BC) compression are supported |
 | **pvrtc**       | Textures using PVRTC compression are supported         |

-Warning:
+### Warning:

 With the exception of texture compression feature tags, default feature tags are **immutable**.
 This means that they will *not* change depending on run-time conditions.
 For example, `OS.has_feature("mobile")` will return `false` when running a project exported to HTML5 on a mobile device.

-    To check whether a project exported to HTML5 is running on a mobile device, `call JavaScript code ( doc_javascript_eval )` that reads the browser's user agent.
+To check whether a project exported to HTML5 is running on a mobile device, call JavaScript code that reads the browser's user agent.

 ## Custom features